PeterCamilleri/CX16/docs/vm1_am.md

 * DS - 8 bit data stack pointer.
 Data is located in page 4.
 * FP - 16 bit frame pointer.

-Pseudo "registers", values, and operations:
+In addition there are these pseudo "registers", values, and operations:

 * t1, t2 etc - Temporary 16 bit registers.
 Not programmer accessible but
 mentioned since they are referenced in some of the instruction details.